joshhanley/livewire-autocomplete/README.md

 **id** this is set to `id` by default but can be mapped to a different property on an array or model (e.g. `slug`)

 **text** this is set to `text` by default but can be mapped to a different property on an array or model (e.g. `name`)

+**auto_select** `true` by default.
+- If is true, there will always be a highlighted result and enter or tab will auto select that result.

 **allow_new** `true` by default.
 - If `allow_new` is true, the first option will be `Add new client "Bob"`, which tab autoselects